bluemath_tk.core package

 - Parameters:

-num_processors (int) – The number of processors to use.
-If -1, all available processors will be used.
+num_processors (int) – Number of processors to use.
+If -1, uses all available processors minus one for system processes.

 - set_omp_num_threads(num_threads: int) None [source]